Low-Sugar Whole Wheat Blueberry Muffins

-- 1 1/2 tsp. dried lemon zest or use 1 T fresh lemon zest
+- 1 1/2 tsp. dried lemon zest (see notes)

 - 1 egg

 - 1 cup milk

 - 1/4 cup vegetable oil

-- 1 cup fresh blueberries (for frozen blueberries, I would thaw them first)
+- 1 cup fresh blueberries (see notes)

 - Pour the wet ingredients into the bowl with the dry ingredients and stir until barely combined, being careful not to overstir.